counter free hit invisible

 Step 2:- Run LiLi USB Creator.exe from the Linux Live USB Creator Folder.

 Follow Steps 1- 5 from the Menu.
-After completion, you should have the Portable Linux Distribution.
-And, you can carry it with yourself in your pocket to run on any PC either emulated with Virtual box Portable or natively.
+After completion, you should have the Portable Linux Distribution. , You can carry it with you in your pocket to run on any PC either emulated with Virtual Box Portable or natively.

 Method 3:- mintStick (For Linux Only).